 The Peer Networker Program

-At HRV we are very excited about our new peer education program for people who inject drugs – the Peer Networker Program.
-One of the most exciting things about the program is its focus on peer distribution of injecting equipment, which is a first for HRV.
+At HRVic we are very excited about our new peer education program for people who inject drugs – the Peer Networker Program.
+One of the most exciting things about the program is its focus on peer distribution of injecting equipment, which is a first for HRVic.

 The plan is to recruit, train and support ‘peer networkers’ to distribute needles and syringes to their friends and associates as well as providing education about safer drug use and ‘modelling’ safer injecting practices.

 We already have excellent Needle Syringe Programs (NSPs) in Melbourne.
 But when you look closely at NSP statistics, a number of groups including young people who inject and particularly young women, people from CALD backgrounds and aboriginal injectors are under-represented.
 So, we are particularly keen to recruit ‘peer networkers’ from these groups to provide needles/syringes to their peers and members of their own social & friendship networks.